xbeat/Machine-Learning/README.md

 Introduction to Embedding Models for RAG

 Embedding models are crucial for Retrieval-Augmented Generation (RAG) systems, as they convert text into dense vector representations.
 These vectors capture semantic meaning, enabling efficient similarity searches.
 Choosing the right embedding model can significantly impact your RAG system's performance.
 This presentation will guide you through the process of selecting and implementing the best embedding model for your RAG application using Python.

+## Entropic Distribution Matching for Supervised LLM Fine-tuning

+Introduction to Entropic Distribution Matching

+Entropic Distribution Matching (EDM) is a novel approach in supervised fine-tuning of Large Language Models (LLMs) that aims to reduce overfitting and improve output diversity.
+This technique leverages the principles of entropy to balance between learning from the training data and maintaining the model's inherent diversity.

 ## Visualizing Embeddings and Outliers in Fine-Tuning with Python